SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/GenericParametersAndArguments.rst

 can work with.
-These type parameters act as placeholders that are replaced by actual, concrete :newTerm:`type arguments` when a generic type is created or a generic function or initializer is called.
+These type parameters act as placeholders that are replaced by actual, concrete :newTerm:`type arguments` when an instance of a generic type is created or a generic function or initializer is called.
 This chapter describes the syntax and associated rules for generic parameters and arguments.